BC46/FLSharp/README.md

 - Automatically set rotation lock and auto leveling to the default value when launching to space to prevent control-related issues from occurring (e.g. mouse flight not working).
 - Allows infocards for dynamic solars (based on `missioncreatedsolars.ini`) to be displayed in the Current Information window.
 - Fixed a startup crash that occurs when Freelancer tries to load a modded/malformed save file.
+- Fixed a very rare and inconsistent crash in alchemy.dll (crash offset `0x701b`).

 More fixes and improvements may be added in the future.